percona/percona-xtradb-cluster/doc/source/configure.rst

 +--------+-----------+---------------+

-If you are running Debian or Ubuntu, add the following configuration variables to :file:`/etc/mysql/my.cnf` on the first node::
+If you are running Debian or Ubuntu, add the following configuration variables to |file.mysqld-cnf|
+on the first node::

  wsrep_provider=/usr/lib/galera4/libgalera_smm.so